-This site contains selected content and figures from each section of the 2015 print report with accompanying data tables with 95% confidence intervals to enable the extraction of more precise numbers.
+This site contains selected content and figures from each section of the 2019 report, with accompanying data tables that include 95% confidence intervals, to enable the extraction of more precise numbers.

 You can find the data tables below the figures on each page and may copy them to Excel.
 In cases where tables are too large to host on the page, a link to download the Excel file will appear below the corresponding figure.

-Reid JL, Hammond D, Rynard VL, Burkhalter R. Tobacco Use in Canada: Patterns and Trends, 2015 Edition.
+Reid JL, Hammond D, Tariq U, Burkhalter R, Rynard VL, Douglas O. Tobacco Use in Canada: Patterns and Trends, 2019 Edition.
 Waterloo, ON: Propel Centre for Population Health Impact, University of Waterloo.

-This report was prepared by Jessica Reid, MSc, and David Hammond, PhD.
-Data analysis was completed by Vicki Rynard, MSc, and Robin Burkhalter, MMath, using datasets made available by Statistics Canada and Health Canada.
-Statistical guidance was provided by K. Stephen Brown, PhD, of the Department of Statistics and Actuarial Science, University of Waterloo.
+This report was prepared by Jessica Reid, MSc, and David Hammond, PhD, with assistance from Ornell Douglas, MPH.
+Data analysis was completed by Ulaina Tariq, MSc, Robin Burkhalter, MMath, and Vicki Rynard, MSc, using datasets made available by Statistics Canada and Health Canada.

 This research is funded by the Canadian Cancer Society (grant #2017-704507).